Magnushhoie/FuzzyNotes/README.md

 ### What is FuzzyNotes?

-FuzzyNotes solves the problem of losing notes, code or things you want to remember.
-Where was it written, which file and is it even there?
+FuzzyNotes interactively searches and returns search results in a nested folder of text files.
+Files are opened at exact match for copying or editing.
+FuzzyNotes solves the problem of being unable to access text you forgot where you wrote.
+With FuzzyNotes, any written text will always be found, assuming its there.

+## Usage
-**fz** interactively fuzzy searches across all text files in the $HOME/_FuzzyNotes directory.
-The search terms can be changed with instant results, and results previewed in the sidebar.
+- fz: Interactively and recursively searches across all text files in ~/_FuzzyNotes/ directory.
+Opens file with less for easy copy-paste or scrolling

-**fze** is similar, but opens the file exactly where you last edited it, in Vim.
+- fze: Lists all files with search match and previews matched text.
+Opens file in editor.

+See [notes.txt](_FuzzyNotes/notes.txt) for example note file.

-Typical use-cases are when starting a new project, writing a log-book or noting down code-snippets.
-FuzzyNotes integrates with any collection of text files, such as with Obsidian or other knowledge management programs.
+Typical use-cases are for project notes or log-books, code-snippets, or on top of knowledge management software like Obsidian or Roam.
+FuzzyNotes works with any nested collection of text files.

-**The philosophy of FuzzyNotes is accessing all information, with as little effort as possible.**

 ### Features:
-- Interactively search / edit / view note files in ~/_FuzzyNotes/ directory (powered by FZF)
+- Interactive search with FZF, partial search matches
-- Instantly preview file contents and search match in side-bar
+- Preview matches in side-bar
 - Code highlighting
-- Partial search matches
-- Quickly return to last changed location in file
+- fze always opens file at last edited location
-- First keywords can be filenames or keywords
-- (not implemented) image and markdown support inside the terminal
+- Assumes first keyword is either a file, or keywords (e.g. fz python hello world will either search python.txt or across all files)

 ## Installation